peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Parameters:**

-* <code>otherValue</code> - A binary float containing the desired exponent of the result.
-The mantissa (significand) is ignored.
+* <code>otherValue</code> - A binary floating-point number containing the desired exponent of the result.
+The significand is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.